Guildford Cathedral: Construction

 Before the war, the bricks themselves had been made by Guildford Brick Works at the bottom of Stag Hill, from the clay removed during the installation of 778 piles, driven 50 ft into the hill.
 After the war, the brickworks ceased to trade, and bricks were then bought from a brickmakers in Beare Green, Sussex.
 There is a slight colour variation between the local bricks (forming the eastern end of the cathedral) and the Sussex bricks, forming the western end, tower, garths and Lady Chapel.

-The building was consecrated in the presence of Her Majesty Queen Elizabeth on 17 May 1961.
+The building was consecrated in the presence of Queen Elizabeth II and Prince Philip on 17 May 1961.
 The building was finally completed in 1965.

 Location

 Where to put the cathedral for the new diocese of Guildford was a vexing question until Richard, Lord Onslow donated 6 acre atop Stag Hill — so named because the Kings of England used to hunt there.
 Its solid red brick outline is visible for miles around.
 Whilst in 1932 this was far outside the town of Guildford, the growth since then has already begun to wrap around the cathedral to the west and south.
 Guildford Cathedral shares Stag Hill with the main campus of the University of Surrey.